 A nonprofit strategy identifies different routes to the future you want.
 It explains how you will win enough resources and enough supporters to create exemplary mission results.
 A good strategy provides overall direction.
+It’s how you win, given your limited resources and big challenge.
 You use it long-term.
 You can condense strategy into a few well-chosen words to convey its essence.

 You can keep up with me.
 Subscribe to my newsletter, Karen’s CEO Solutions.